Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Introduction

-In the setting of \citet{allen2022welfare}, the counterfactual question concerns which highway links in the United States yield the highest return on investment and thus are most promising for improvement.
-I model measurement error in traffic flows and apply the default EB approach, calibrating the prior and measurement error model using estimates from \citet{musunuru2019applications}.
-I compute uncertainty intervals that account for both measurement error and estimation error for the three links with the highest estimated returns.
-Although these intervals are wide, the relative ranking of the top three links remains robust.
+In the setting of \citet{allen2022welfare}, the counterfactual question concerns which highway links in the United States yield the highest return on investment and are therefore most promising for improvement.
+I model measurement error in traffic flows and apply the default empirical Bayes approach, calibrating the prior and measurement error model using estimates from \citet{musunuru2019applications}.
+I compute uncertainty intervals that account for measurement error for the three links with the highest estimated returns.
+Although the intervals are wide, the relative ranking of the top three links remains robust.

 This paper contributes to a growing body of work aimed at improving counterfactual analysis in quantitative trade and spatial models \citep{balistreri2008gravity,adao2017nonparametric,kehoe2017quantitative,adao2023putting,ansari2024quantifying,sanders2025new}.
-The most closely related work is \citet{dingel2020spatial}, which studies calibration procedures in granular environments.
-That paper considers models that presume a continuum of agents and shows that with limited data, unit-level idiosyncrasies are absorbed into the model, leading to overfitting and poor out-of-sample performance.
-My focus is on the complementary issue of uncertainty quantification due to measurement and estimation error—an issue that persists even in non-granular settings. \citet{dingel2020spatial} recommends using fitted values from a low-dimensional model in place of the raw observed data.
-I show how this recommendation can be naturally integrated into the Bayesian framework.
+The most closely related work is \citet{DingelTintelnot:2025}, which studies calibration procedures in granular environments.
+That paper considers models that presume a continuum of agents and shows that, when data are limited, unit-level idiosyncrasies are absorbed into the model parameters, leading to overfitting and poor out-of-sample performance.
+My focus is on the complementary issue of uncertainty quantification due to measurement error—an issue that persists even in non-granular settings. \citet{DingelTintelnot:2025} recommends replacing raw observed data with fitted values from a low-dimensional model.
+I show how this recommendation can be nested into the proposed Bayesian framework.

 The remainder of the paper is organized as follows.
-The next section introduces the notation and the setting I consider.
-Section \ref{sec:EB_UQ} discusses how to jointly account for estimation error and measurement error in quantitative trade and spatial models.
-Section \ref{subsec:EB_UQ_Default_approach} presents my default empirical Bayes approach for uncertainty quantification.
+Section \ref{sec:Counterfactuals_in_QTSMs} introduces the setting and notation.
+Section \ref{sec:EBUQ} presents the empirical Bayes framework for accounting for measurement error in quantitative trade and spatial models.
+Section \ref{sec:Default_approach} describes a widely applicable default approach.
+Section \ref{sec:Armington} demonstrates the procedure in the context of the Armington model.
 Section \ref{sec:Applications} applies the method to the trade setting in \citet{adao2017nonparametric} and explores its use in the economic geography framework of \citet{allen2022welfare}.
 Section \ref{sec:Conclusion} concludes.